 I don't really care for cathode by-pass caps since they can muddy the mid range and sound in general but in some cases it may be required to add a cathode by-pass cap on the input stage.
 This is only needed if you find the bass a bit lacking.
 It is a matter of connecting an electrolytic capacitor across the 2K resistor on each input tube.
 The - of the cap goes to ground and the + of the cap at the top of the resistor on the cathode (2.25V).
 Since the voltage is low a standard 25V electrolytic cap is fine.
 Experiment with values from 47uF to 1000uF, the lower the better for a cleaner sound.

-Probably the best tube pre-amp I have used to date when using the Mullard E80CC tubes but I must stress that it needs a very good psu for it to sound its best.
+Probably the best tube pre-amp I have used to date when using the Mullard E80CC tubes but I must stress that it needs a very good psu to sound the best.
 This was the last tube pre I built before moving back to playing with solid state builds for a change.
 I would certainly build another if I ever got back into tubes again but with the cost of NOS tubes I am sticking with class A solid state for now.
+Simply staggering sound with the right tubes.

 ** Main circuit and PSU design inside zip file download below **